The Aerospace Corporation: Capabilities

-The Aerospace Corporation, as the FFRDC for national security space, primarily supports the Space and Missile Systems Center of the Air Force Space Command, as well as the National Reconnaissance Office.
+The Aerospace Corporation, as the FFRDC for national security space, primarily supports the United States Space Force's Space Systems Command as well as the National Reconnaissance Office.
 Their 50-year history working side by side with these organizations has made Aerospace the national memory and data repository for launch and satellite systems.
 They provide scientific and engineering support for launch, space, and related ground systems that serve the national interest.

 The Department of Defense has identified five core competencies for the Aerospace FFRDC: launch certification, system-of-systems engineering, systems development and acquisition, process implementation, and technology application.

 Aerospace also manages support to programs for NASA and the National Oceanic and Atmospheric Administration (NOAA), as well as other civil and some commercial space customers.

 The Aerospace Corporation sponsors several annual conferences and workshops including planetary defense, space systems engineering, space power, and spacecraft thermal control.